-He and his wife, Ann, enjoy exploring West Michigan, and traveling farther afield to visit their adult sons and daughter and for the sheer pleasure of seeing the world.
+He and his wife, Ann, enjoy exploring West Michigan and traveling farther afield to visit their adult sons and daughter and to enjoy the sheer pleasure of seeing the world.
 As a “third-culture kid,” he likes to visit Asia regularly to stay connected to his (other) home continent.
 He’s a big fan of swimming, the Boston Red Sox and Winston Churchill.

 firstname.lastname@example.orgVanZoeren Hall 41 Graves Place Holland, MI 49423